MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-defaultimplementation-property.md

 ---
 title: "DefaultImplementation Property"
-description: "Specifies the default implementer for the enum value if there is no explicit implementer set for the value. " ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the default implementer for the enum value if there is no explicit implementer set for the value." ms.author: solsen ms.custom: na ms.date: 06/23/2021